 Sandwich on Cape Cod Bay is known as the oldest town on Cape Cod.
 In the picturesque New England town you find many elegant and historic colonial homes.

 Charming Falmouth is located in the southwestern part of the peninsula.
 Falmouth and its village Woods Hole offers the quickest ferry connection to the picturesque Martha’s Vineyard.
-So it’s the best place to stay on Cape Cod for easy access to Martha’s Vineyard.
+So it’s the best town to stay on Cape Cod for easy access to Martha’s Vineyard.

 The town Mashpee is located further east on the peninsula.
 There you find more Cape Cod hotels that you easily reach when you come from the mainland.

-Search for a hotel in Cape Cod, MA
+Search for hotels in Cape Cod, MA